Kat Stewart

-Katherine Louise Stewart (born 30 November 1972) is an AACTA and Logie Award-winning Australian actress who has made numerous appearances in television series, movies and on-stage.
+Katherine Louise Stewart (born 30 November 1972) is an Australian actress who has made numerous appearances in television series, movies and on-stage.

 Early life

 Kat Stewart is the daughter of Tony and Kitty Stewart and was born and raised in Bairnsdale, Victoria.
 When she was eight years old she, her parents and two older brothers lived and travelled in Europe for a year and Stewart said that time "opened my eyes to the world and gave me a lot of confidence."
 Stewart began acting in primary school and remembers: "Since Year 2 I had been getting a thrill out of doing school drama.
 I was on the quiet side, but I felt light in my bones when I was onstage.
 At university I studied marketing and arts, and joined the theatre society, which quickly became my passion.
 After graduation, I worked in publicity, but I couldn't shake my love of acting, so I enrolled at the National Theatre, hoping I'd outgrow it.
 Now I understand you need to do what you love to be happy."
 Stewart decided to leave PR behind to pursue acting full-time and recalled: "After I finished drama school, I had a couple of acting gigs straightaway, but then I was unemployed fairly consistently over a couple of years.
 I don't take anything for granted now though, so it wasn't such a bad thing.
 But I wouldn't want to go back there if I can avoid it."